conanite/nydp/README.md

 [Peruse `'nydp`'s features here](lib/lisp/tests) in the `tests` directory.

 Pronunciation guide: there is no fixed canonical pronunciation of `'nydp`.
-Just keep in mind that if you find yourself wading _knee-deep_ through raw sewage, it's still better than working on a java project in a bank.
+Just keep in mind that if you find yourself wading _knee-deep_ through raw sewage, it's still better than working on a java or C# project in a bank.
+Or insurance company, if that's your thing.

 ## Running